ScottyLabs/wdw/react/index.md

   - [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) for Mozilla Firefox
 <span class="aside">It's less straightforward to install React Dev Tools for browsers like Safari</span>
   - [NPM](https://www.npmjs.com/package/react-devtools) for other browsers (Safari)

-## How to Attend

-This year, WDW will be virtual!
-You can join us on Zoom from wherever you are.
-<div class="zoom"></div>

 ## Talk Content